 The view from Réunion Volcano

 The best airport for international flights on Réunion island is Roland Garros International Airport (RUN).
-This airport has airlines flying to destinations from around the world, including Air Austral, Air Madagascar and XL Airways France.
+This airport has airlines flying to destinations from around the world, including Air Austral and Air Madagascar.

 If you want to learn about local guide-led adventures, check out our blog on Airbnb Adventures.
 It includes activities such as exploring the Amazon jungle, tracking lions in Nairobi and cliff camping in Colorado!